songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ## Results

-The determinants of bird richness at the Lake is the area and habitat types, and habitat types is the only determinant for tomb occupancy.
+The determinants of bird richness in the Lake is the area and habitat type.
+Habitat type is the only determinant for tomb occupancy.

-## Disccussion
+## Discussion

-I have heard there is a more powerful method, called [Random forest model](http://blog.sciencenet.cn/blog-661364-615921.html), which do not the independence test in the beginning of the analyses.
-I do not use this model, and will try it in future.
+I have heard there is a more powerful method, called [Random forest model](http://blog.sciencenet.cn/blog-661364-615921.html), which do not need the collinearity test in the beginning of the analyses.
+I do not play with this model, but I’d like to try it in future.

 PS: the results below is just for fun.

-The priority rule to find a tomb on the islands of the Lake is the habitat types.
-So, once you have a tourist at the Lake, please do not visit the so-called monkey islands or snake islands, you should land on some islands with high habitat types.
-Oops, how to identify the habitat type, you may suggestion you learning some basic knowledge of [community ecology](http://en.wikipedia.org/wiki/Community_(ecology))。
+The priority indicator to find a tomb on the islands of the Lake is the habitat type.
+According to these results, if you sometime have a tourist in the Lake, please do not visit the so-called monkey islands or snake islands, you should land on some islands with high habitat types.
+Oh, if you do not know how to identify the habitat types, you may learn some basic knowledge of [community ecology](http://en.wikipedia.org/wiki/Community_(ecology))。

 Finally, I ran the correlation test between bird richness and tomb occupancy.